PhilBoileau/cvCovEst/paper/paper.md

-Single-cell transcriptome sequencing (scRNA-seq) measures the gene expression profiles of individual cells within a given population, permitting the identification of rare cells types and the study of developmental trajectories.
+Single-cell transcriptome sequencing (scRNA-seq) measures the gene expression profiles of individual cells within a given population, permitting the identification of rare cell types and the study of developmental trajectories.
-The datasets resulting from these experiments are sometimes high-dimensional: expression data for hundreds or thousands of cells are collected for tens of thousands of genes.
+The datasets resulting from these experiments are typically high-dimensional: expression data for hundreds or thousands of cells are collected for tens of thousands of genes.
 A critical step in most analytic workflows is therefore that of dimension reduction.
-This reduction is thought to have a denoising effect.
+In addition to facilitating visualization, this reduction is thought to have a denoising effect.
 That is, the effects of uninteresting biological variation are typically mitigated in these lower-dimensional embeddings.

-A standard method for the dimensionality-reduction of scRNA-seq is to apply uniform manifold approximation and projection (UMAP) [@mcinnes2018], capable of capturing non-linear relationships between features, to the dataset's leading principal components.
+A popular method for the dimensionality reduction of scRNA-seq is uniform manifold approximation and projection (UMAP) [@mcinnes2018], capable of capturing non-linear relationships between features, applied to the dataset's leading principal components.
 Since these principal components (PCs) are derived from the sample covariance matrix, however, they are likely to be poor estimates of the true PCs when the number of genes exceeds the number of cells.
-Instead, the `cvCovEst` estimate should be used to compute the initial dimensionality reduction.
+Instead, the `cvCovEst` estimate could be used to compute the initial dimensionality reduction.

 Indeed, we find that the two-dimensional UMAP embedding resulting from the